na-na-hi/renget/archive/CharacterProvider.md

 • While RP with AI is fun, be mindful about how you spend your time.
 Do not get too attached to your characters.
 Don't forget about your real friends and close ones, hobbies, shower, walks.
 • Be sure to take rests between *khm* sessions and mind your health.
 Stop if you are uncomfortable or feel pain/discomfort.
 I am really-really serious.
 Dead serious.

-**ABOUT VERSIONS:**
+######2.
+THESE PROMPTS' PURPOSE
+These prompts tend to provide immersive and interactive output.
+Sex is *very* possible, but accent is on adventures.

+######3.
+ABOUT VERSIONS:
 • Prompts are intended for Claude 100k models.
 • All my prompts are intended for ecchi and rpg-like adventures.
-• Each new X.0 version is not a better version but has major changes in structure and contents.
+• Each new X.0 version is not (each time) a better version but has major changes in structure and contents.
 It just provides a different output.
 Each X.X version has slight improvements/changes/fixes.
 • If a version uses `Prefill` or `jailbreak` assistant is more likely to ignore OOC requests.
 (You can temporarily erase it to perform OOC request.)
 • Not intended for hardcore stuff.

 Sometimes I leave orthographic mistakes.
 If they are major - I fix them and reupload.
 If they are not significant - I fix them in next versions, because using text editor, putting it in .zip, uploading to catbox, changing rentry is an 'ugh' action chain.

-**Q&A:**
+######4.
+Q&A:
 **Q:** Why XML?
 **A:** Claude was specifically trained to understand XML tags.
 Breaking your prompt in <sections> and explaining makes it easier for AI to follow your prompt!

 **Q:** Is...
 Is this a placebo!?
 **A:** It's not.
 Prompts with powerful words and sentences may have a significant impact on output.
 **Q:** But my sex scenes are the same!
 And sometimes it loops!
 **A:** Prompts are mostly intended for Adventures and inventiveness.
 Claude will try to come up with events and situations while keeping its character.
 It will also add NPCs and surroundings in certain versions.
 Well, and sex scenes may sometimes become *inventive* too.
 Just beware of knocks in door...
-If it loops its either because of LLM's abilities or... your input looks like "I continue doing what I am doing" or you are in the same scene for too long or the LLM lacks enough context.
+If it loops it's either because of LLM's abilities or... your input looks like "I continue doing what I am doing" or you are in the same scene for too long or the LLM lacks enough context.
 Try something complex, change scene, skip time, write an OOC request.

-**Q:** Why are you dividing rules in parts and using JB & prefill?
+**Q:** Why do you divide rules in parts and use JB & prefill?
 **A:** Dividing is for user to easy modify the rules.
 Rules section in the beginning ('Main prompt' or 'Author's note') provides CONTEXT for chat, 'JB' gives DIRECTIONS to AI, 'Prefill' forces AI to perform certain things.
 LLMs are ridiculous at the moment...

 **Q:** Sub-JBs???